 All potential ‘long’ course students are asked to send a simple cv and to visit the Academy.
 You will be taken on a tour of the workshops, giving you the opportunity to see what work is being produced and what boats are being built.
 You will be introduced to staff and students and, if you are interested in living ‘on-site’, will be shown

 the accommodation.
-After looking round the Academy you will then undergo an informal interview with the Principal, Yvonne Green, to discuss why you want to join the course, what you hope to achieve on it, whether you hope to build a boat or not (if you know at this stage) and how you hope to use your newly gained skills at the end of the course.
+After looking round the Academy you will then undergo an interview to discuss why you want to join the course, what you hope to achieve on it, whether you hope to build a boat or not (if you know at this stage) and how you hope to use your newly gained skills at the end of the course.
 You will have the opportunity to ask questions about any aspect of joining the Academy.
 The interview process is constructed to give you a feel for the work and life of the Academy and enable you to make an informed decision about whether the training, intensive and highly practical, is appropriate for you.

 Your visit will last between two and three hours.
 If you are a suitable candidate Yvonne will offer you a place at the end of the interview and give you a booking form (booking forms for longer courses are not available on-line).
 Once you have visited us and received a booking form you are eligible to reserve a place on any future course that has free places.
 We take bookings for courses no more than one year ahead.

 Please telephone us on 01297 445545 or email firstname.lastname@example.org to make an appointment for interview.

 If for any reason you cannot attend for interview in person we ask you to send us a simple cv.
 If you are a suitable candidate we will ask you to make an appointment for a telephone interview.
 On the prearranged day at the prearranged time the Principal will, when you telephone, conduct an interview.
 If the interview is satisfactory you will be offered a place on the course and sent an application form.